-Most children cannot make life decisions for themselves, however if you have a child over the age of 12, they can interview with the judge and express their wishes on things like custody.
-Either party will have to motion for this interview, and this will only be considered by the judge as the child will not automatically get to decide where they will live.
+Most children cannot make life decisions for themselves, and however, if you have a child over the age of 12, they can interview the judge and express their wishes on custody.
+Either party will have to move for this interview, and this will only be considered by the judge as the child will not automatically get to decide where they will live.

 - Emotional and physical needs of the child, now and in the future

-A kid’s childhood is one of the most important times in their life for their development and judge will consider that in hopes of satisfying those needs as close to how they were pre-divorce.
+A kid’s childhood is one of the most essential times in their life for their development, and the judge will consider that in hopes of satisfying those needs as close to how they were pre-divorce.

 - Emotional and physical dangers to a child, now and in the future

-A judge will want to place a child in a healthy living environment and will assess any short-term or potential dangers to a child.
-Also, if a parent has a criminal record, particularly in abuse, these are greatly considered when deciding custody.
+A judge will want to place a child in a healthy living environment and assess any short-term or potential hazards to a child.
+Also, if a parent has a criminal record, particularly in abuse, these are extensively considered when deciding custody.

 - Parenting abilities of the parent or individual seeking custody

 It would not make much sense for a judge to give a parent custody who has not been actively involved in the child’s daily physical and emotional needs.
-It also would not make sense to give a child to a parent who is constantly absent for things like work or travel.
+It also would not make sense to provide a child for a parent who is constantly absent for work or travel.
 Interactions with your child will also be weighed.
-If these needs were equally balanced, a court will likely want to keep that split balance.
+If these needs were equally balanced, a court would likely want to keep that split balance.

 - Programs to help custodial parents foster the best interest of the child

-If a child is very active in their community through things like sports, church, or other civic programs, a court will use that evidence to help weigh what parent should get custody.
-A parent who is not able to keep their child active in the community would be considered because it’s important for healthy social development.
+If a child is very active in their community through sports, church, or other civic programs, a court will use that evidence to help weigh what parent should get custody.
+A parent who cannot keep their child active in the community would be considered because it’s crucial for healthy social development.

 - Plans for the child by the parents, individuals, or agency seeking custody

-Parents in a contested custody battle are urged to attempt to work out a parenting plan that works for both the parents and children involved.
-A court will keep in mind which parent was willing to cooperate to reach a result versus a parent who is unwilling to cooperate.
+Parents in a contested custody battle are urged to work out a parenting plan that works for both the parents and children involved.
+A court will keep in mind which parent was willing to cooperate to reach a result versus a parent unwilling to cooperate.

 - Stability in the home and proposed placement location

-Developing routines and a stable home environment is important for a child’s health.
+Developing routines and a stable home environment are essential for a child’s health.
 The family home and who is awarded that home will be taken into consideration when awarding custody.
 Most judges will not want to disrupt the balance a child has grown into in their life.
-Change can be an incredible difficult concept for a child to grasp and a court will promote continuity of those routines and patterns.
+Change can be a challenging concept for a child to grasp, and a court will promote continuity of those routines and patterns.

 - Acts or omissions by a parent indicating an improper parent-child relationship